Last updated September 30, 2020

 New York LLC Approval (online filing)

-After electronically submitting your Articles of Organization to the New York Division of Corporations, they’ll process and review your filing within 7 business days.
+After electronically submitting your Articles of Organization to the New York Division of Corporations, they’ll process and review your filing within a few minutes, as long as you filed during business hours.

 Once your LLC is approved, you’ll receive back a Filing Receipt and any “Additional Services” documents you ordered (for example: a Plain Copy of your Articles of Organization).